PennChopMicrobiomeProgram/marc_infra/README.md

 Then visit:

+- http://localhost:8080/ → simple nginx landing page confirming the proxy is reachable with links to each pool
 - http://localhost:8080/prod/ → load-balanced across `marc-web-prod-a` and `marc-web-prod-b`
 - http://localhost:8080/dev/ → load-balanced across `marc-web-dev-a` and `marc-web-dev-b`
+- http://localhost:8080/health → nginx health endpoint returning JSON for quick checks

 To tear down: